awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetLabelDetection.md

 Required: No

  ** [NextToken](#API_GetLabelDetection_RequestSyntax) **   <a name="rekognition-GetLabelDetection-request-NextToken"></a>
-If the previous response was incomplete \(because there are more labels to retrieve\), Rekognition Video returns a pagination token in the response\.
+If the previous response was incomplete \(because there are more labels to retrieve\), Amazon Rekognition Video returns a pagination token in the response\.
 You can use this pagination token to retrieve the next set of labels\.
 Type: String
 Length Constraints: Maximum length of 255\.
 Required: No